samcarrington/code-style/pages/markdown/css.md

 ## CSS

-The ruleset [defined by Airbnb][airbnb-css] for their CSS is the best one-stop set of rules and should be followed in projects for AnalogFolk.
+The ruleset [defined by Airbnb][airbnb-css] for their CSS is the best one-stop set of rules and should be followed in projects for Analogfolk.

 ### Formatting & Syntax